Why Doesn’t Microblading Last Forever?

 What Consistent Maintenance Looks Like Over Time

-The realistic long-term picture for most clients:
+The realistic long-term picture:

 Questions About Fading I Get at Every Consultation

-“My friend’s microblading lasted 5 years — why do you say 1-3 years?”
+“My friend’s microblading lasted 5 years — why do you say 12-18 months?”

 This comes up frequently.
 The 5-year claim almost always refers to visible pigment — some pigment is still there — not to a result that still looks good.
 At 3-4 years without maintenance, most microblading has faded to the point where it no longer looks intentional.
 Some clients don’t mind this; they let it fade fully and start fresh.
 But “still there” and “looks great” are different standards.
 If the goal is consistently good-looking brows, annual refreshers at the right time interval are how you get there.